 CES metric empowers businesses to

-- Spot recurring problems swiftly, mitigating potential major customer pain points before they escalate.
+- Spot recurring problems swiftly and mitigate potential major customer pain points before they escalate.

-- Unearth existing gaps in your customer support agents' capabilities, creating valuable opportunities for targeted training.
+- Unearth existing gaps in your customer support agents' capabilities to create targeted training opportunities.

-- Set realistic and accurate customer expectations around critical aspects, such as response times and resolution timelines.
+- Set realistic, accurate customer expectations for critical aspects, such as response times and resolution timelines.

 Average Resolution Time